 - if you are seeking a financial subvention, a letter of explanation.

-All correspondence should be addressed to Fellows’ Secretary, All Souls College, Oxford OX1 4AL, e-mail firstname.lastname@example.org.
-Candidates may expect to hear the outcome of their application by the end of November.
+The online application system is hosted by the Colleges’ Administrative Software Consortium Fellowship Application System (in Cambridge).
+All inquiries about the application process and submitted applications should be made to the Fellows’ Secretary, All Souls College, Oxford OX1 4AL, e-mail firstname.lastname@example.org Candidates may expect to hear the outcome of their application by the end of November 2020.